GovTechSG/purple-a11y/README.md

 └────────────────────────────────────────────────────────────┘
 ?
 What would you like to scan today?
 Website
 ?
 Do you want purple-hats to run in the background?
 Yes ?
-Do you need to login to your website?
-(Y/n) No
-?
 Please enter URL of website:  https://www.sitemaps.org
 ```